dapr/docs/howto/stateful-replicated-service/Readme.md

 ### Strong consistency

-Using strong consistency, Dapr will make sure the underlying state store returns a response once the data has been written to all replicas.
-This example shows how to save an item with strong consistency:
+Using strong consistency, Dapr ensures that the underlying state store returns a response once the data has been written to all replicas.
+This example shows how to save an item with strong consistency.

 *The following example is written in Python, but is applicable to any programming language*